Low-Level Laser Therapy for TMJ

-Temporomandibular disorder (TMD) is a term that contains numerous symptoms that affect the teeth, masticatory muscles, and TMJ, which results in painful conditions and joint clicking.
-TMD is a complex condition that is extremely common and most often reported in individuals between the ages of 20 and 40 years.
-An estimated 15% of Americans suffer from TMD, and about 75% suffer from TMD symptoms, with the majority being treated through conservative methods.
+TMD is a disorder of the TMJ, nerves associated with chronic facial pain, and jaw muscles, which often results in painful conditions and joint clicking.
+It’s a complex condition that is extremely common in individuals between the ages of 20 and 40.
+It is estimated that 15% of Americans suffer from temporomandibular joint disorder while about 75% suffer from TMD symptoms.
+The majority of them are being treated through conservative methods.

 What is LLLT?